 - Get it to go: To-go meals are available during all meal periods.
 An additional residential dining to-go location will be opened in the Student Center Building for residents who choose not to visit a cafeteria.

 - Go cashless: Contactless transactions for meal plan swipes and OneCard use for purchases will be maximized.

-Wayne State Athletics is working with the NCAA on plans for the resumption of competitive sports.
-While the dates are yet to be finalized, student athletes, in addition to following the required campus health and safety guidelines, will undergo temperature checks prior to entering athletic buildings, and all student athletes will be tested for COVID-19.
-Athletics has enacted several policies regarding safe usage of its facilities and equipment, including completion of the Campus Daily Screener for everyone entering athletics facilities.
+In addition to following the required campus health and safety guidelines, all athletes undergo temperature checks prior to entering athletic buildings, and all student athletes are tested for COVID-19.
+Athletics has enacted several policies regarding safe use of its facilities and equipment, including completion of the Campus Daily Screener for everyone entering athletics facilities.
 Detailed information on protocols and guidelines for equipment and facilities is available in the Athletics Restart Protocol Handbook.

-Student activities, student organizations, social events and campus-wide celebrations are an integral part of student life.
-While we may be physically distant, we have developed many opportunities for you to remain socially connected.
-These events will look different than they have in the past, but you can look forward to celebrating your Warrior pride with many Wayne State traditions as well as new opportunities for online programs such esports, trivia, crafts, tours and comedy.
+Student activities, student organizations, social events and campus-wide celebrations are an integral part of student life, and Wayne State has developed many opportunities for you to safely remain socially connected.
+You can celebrate your Warrior pride with many Wayne State traditions, as well as new opportunities for online programs such as esports, trivia, crafts, tours and comedy.